lnaranjo/oscar-cardenas/courses/AsynchronousJavaScriptDeepDive/notebook/en/synchronous-vs-asynchronous.md

 | More performant                    | not         | yes          |
 | Code blocking                      | yes         | not          |

-Considered the next examples to map some diferences between checking the next examples.
+If we considering the next examples to map some differences between checking the next examples.

-Example 1:

 ```javascript
 const syncTest = function () {